 Coastal gardening can be difficult, but for a hedge which deals well with the salty conditions, the Dog Rose makes a fine choice.
 This simple rose has thorny stems that act as both a deterrent and a barrier.
 Easy to grow and maintain, it’s vigorous during the growing season, proving plenty of cover.
 With pink and white flowers in summer and bright red hips in autumn, this hedge is a favourite among birds and hedgerow-foraging humans too.
 Not only are dog rose petals edible but the hips make excellent vitamin C-laden jams and jellies.

-4.Need a hedge in a hurry?
-Rowan is fast growing once established and a familiar sight in Britain.
-It is happy to be clipped back regularly, allowing you to keep it neat and tidy.
-Clipping back will encourage new growth and branching out which thickens its habit, creating a delightful looking hedgerow.
-With springtime flowers of pink and white, it’s a pretty hedge to be enjoyed during summer when it is in full flush.
+Need a hedge in a hurry?
+Rowan is fast growing, once established, and a familiar sight in Britain.
+Clip it regularly both to keep it neat and tidy and to encourage new growth and branching out which thickens its habit, creating a delightful looking hedgerow.
+With pink and white springtime flowers, rowan makes a pretty hedge especially during the summer when it ‘s in full flush.
 Orange and red berries appear during autumn feeding birds and other wildlife.